applied-systems-biology/jipipe-website/content/tutorials/ui/project-new-three-compartments/_index.md

 +++
-title = "Starting a new project (multiple compartments)" description = "Guides through the process of creating a new project.
+title = "Starting a new project II" description = "Guides through the process of creating a new project.
 The pipeline contains multiple compartments and is thus a good starting point if a specific structure is expected." weight = 20 type="tutorial"